How to Start Options Trading in India - A Beginner's Guide

-Options trading is becoming hugely popular in India with novices who are interested in making a profit without making major deposits.
-Options trading refers to derivative trading, where at your cost you buy the right to sell or buy stock or index later at a specified period and price, but do not need to.
+Options trading is becoming increasingly popular among novices in India who seek to profit without large initial deposits.
+Options trading refers to derivative trading, where, at your cost, you buy the right to sell or buy stock or an index later at a specified period and price, but do not need to.
 The two types of options trading for beginners are: Call and Put options.
 Options are traded to profit from market movements, to hedge previously made investments, or to mitigate risks.
-Unlike stock dealing, a premium, a strike price, and an expiry date are parameters that are utilised in futures and options trading.
+Unlike stock trading, futures and options trading utilise a premium, a strike price, and an expiry date.
 The most commonly traded options are on the NSE and BSE.

 Call Option

-The call option buyer has the flexibility to invest in an underlying asset at a set strike price within any time up to the day of expiry of that option and is not bound to follow such a decision.
-Investors are expected to buy call options when they have a belief that the asset price will rise.
+The call option buyer has the flexibility to invest in the underlying asset at a set strike price up to the day of the option's expiry, and is not bound to follow through on that decision.
+Investors are expected to buy call options when they believe the asset price will rise.

 Put Option